 Although you should check your state’s regulations in regards to safety chains; you could be required to have them at all times.

-This chain is approximately 36 inches in length and contains a two hooks, one on each end.
+This chain is approximately 36 inches in length and contains two hooks, one on each end.
 The hooks also have a safety latch which keeps the wrap job from bouncing apart.

 If you find yourself taking trips and long hauls—always carry a spare!
 And what better way than to use this spare tire carrier.
 It means you don’t have to find room in your truck bed or someplace else to store it.
 It’s just there if you ever run into trouble.